-Attendance of every child is monitored on a daily basis by the school admin staff.
-Lateness and absence are recorded and reported upon to the Headteacher.
-Good attendance is actively encouraged throughout the school.
+Attendance of every child is monitored on a daily basis by the school Admin staff.
+Lateness and absence are recorded and reported upon to the Head of School.
+Good attendance is actively encouraged throughout the school and rewarded on a termly basis as is improvement in attendance.
 Families who struggle with attendance and lateness are supported in an attempt to improve attendance and lateness.